ROCm/rocSOLVER/docs/index.rst

 ********************************************************************

-rocSOLVER is an implementation of `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on top of :doc:`AMD's open source ROCm platform <rocm:index>`. rocSOLVER is implemented in the :doc:`HIP programming language <hip:index>` and optimized for AMD's latest discrete GPUs.
+rocSOLVER is an implementation of `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on top of the :doc:`AMD ROCm platform <rocm:index>`. rocSOLVER is implemented in the :doc:`HIP programming language <hip:index>` and optimized for AMD GPUs.

 The code is open and hosted at: `<https://github.com/ROCm/rocSOLVER>`__